lindseyeliseallen/data_acquisition_blog/blog.md

 To answer this, I decided to collect the most popular videos in the US using the YouTube Data API.
 I focused on the US to simplfy and narrow down the data, but the same method could work for other countries.

 ---
+## Ethics

+I used the YouTube Data API v3 which is publicly available and allows developers to get video statistics without violating YouTube’s terms of service.
+I created an API key through my Google account, which was free.
+I kept it private by storing it in a `.env` file.
+I made sure not to scrape any web pages directly because YouTube’s terms of service does not allow scraping from their website.
+Using the official API is the safest and most reliable way to get this data.
+The API has a request limit of 50 so I made sure to only request 50 at a time.
+I only requested the total of what I needed for the project (200 videos) and added a small delay between requests to avoid hitting limits or overwhelming the server.

+---